StoneT2000/jax-bandits/README.md

 cumulative_regret = np.cumsum(np.array(res["regret"]))
 ```

 Due to the high volume of small operations, usually using the CPU backend will be faster.
-The GPU backend will be better if you plan to `vmap/pmap` the code.
+The GPU backend will be better if you plan to `vmap/pmap` the code, which is all possible as all of the algorithms and environments are registered as pytree nodes (via the `@flax.struct.dataclass` decorator).

+To run a batch of experiments, simply `vmap` the `experiment` function.
+Example code is provided in [examples/parallel.py]()

 ## Algos